KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Essentials.md

 ## Views

-This section describes essential views in the KeyboardKit library.

 @TabNavigator {

     @Tab("System Keyboard") {

         KeyboardKit has a ``SystemKeyboard`` that mimics a native iOS keyboard.
-It can be used for alphabetic, numeric & symbolic keyboards.

-        It supports all ``KeyboardLocale``s, custom layouts, callouts, and can be customized and styled to great extent with styles and themes:
+It can be used for alphabetic, numeric & symbolic keyboards, supports all supported locales, layouts, callouts, etc., and can be styled to great extent with styles & themes:

         @Row {